 - Dell XPS 13 vs MacBook Pro: Which laptop is best?

 As you'll see in my full MacBook Pro 13-inch review, the design of this laptop is looking dated at this point, as I’d like to see thinner bezels.
-Some may also want to the first Apple Silicon MacBook, which will arrive later this year and promise even better performance and efficiency.
+Many will prefer the MacBook Pro M1, which offers faster performance and longer battery life but just two Thunderbolt 3 ports to the Intel model's four.

 MacBook Pro 13-inch 2020: Release date and price

 The MacBook Pro 2020 had a release date of May 7 and is available through Apple.com and a number of other online retailers.
 Apple continues to seel the Intel-powered MacBook Pro 13-inch, but it starts at $1,799 .
 That version includes a powerful 10th gen Core i5 processor along with faster 16GB 3733MHz RAM, plus 512GB of storage.